-One of the project ideas that came out of developing the Tujunga/Pacoima Watershed Plan was to replace the 3/4 mile-long concrete median along Woodman Avenue in Panorama City with a naturalized swale that could capture all the rain runoff from the surrounding 120 acres and infiltrate it to groundwater rather than funnel it into the nearby Tujunga Wash and out to the Ocean via the LA River.
+One of the project ideas that came out of developing the Tujunga/Pacoima Watershed Plan was the replacement of the 3/4 mile-long concrete median along Woodman Avenue in Panorama City.
+We wanted to created a naturalized swale that captures the runoff from the surrounding 120 acres and back into the groundwater rather than into the nearby Tujunga Wash and out to the ocean.

-In a normal rain year, the project will infiltrate about 80 acre-feet of rainwater to groundwater, helping us rebuild a reliable local watery supply.
-In addition it will improve water quality, reduce storm flows, and create native habitat.
+In a normal rain year, the project will collect about 80 acre-feet of rainwater to groundwater, helping us rebuild a reliable local water supply.
+In addition it will improve water quality, reduce storm flows and create native habitat.
 All the while making a more pleasant, pedestrian-friendly neighborhood.